Fanm Rebèl: Digital and Public Heritage Assemblages of Women in the Haitian Revolution

 Though its mission has been to create assemblages through community interaction and

-provide space of imaginative and pedagogic connection, Fanm Rebèl has benefited from being connected
+provide space of imaginative and pedagogic connection, Fanm Rebèl has benefited from being connected with other established communities and kolektifs.
+The most celebrated achievements

 of the project owe a debt to inter-community collaboration, especially with the Haitian